 Sometimes, you’ll get really lucky and be put into a room with lovely people.
 In Siem Reap, Jazi and I were put into a room with the two most wonderful girls, Emily and Sarah.
 They were possibly some of the friendliest people I’d met, and I would’ve never had half the experiences in Siem Reap without them!
 And in Nepal, a wonderful person I had met at my hostel (hi Dario) and I kept running into each other and ate dinner together, and he might be visiting me in Singapore soon!
 Yes to hostels!
 Yes to meeting new people!

 A bunch of hostels are linked to different tour groups, and I 100% recommend checking them out.
 Because of those partnerships, you often get the tour at a discounted price, and it’s also a good way to meet people from all around the area, not just your hostel.

 In Vietnam, Gabby and I were on a My Son tour when we met two guys.
 We started talking about one of the sights (which just so happened to be a man singing the longest note I had ever heard), and then continued the tour together.
-Taylor and another Israeli man (whose name I cannot remember) were both traveling solo and were the two that first inspired me to travel alone!
-They had told me that their best adventures were whilst traveling alone, and I 1000% agree.
+Taylor and another Israeli man (whose name I cannot remember) were both travelling solo and were the two that first inspired me to travel alone!
+They had told me that their best adventures were whilst travelling alone, and I 1000% agree.

 People are friendlier than you think!
 If you need to go somewhere or need tips or want to split a box of cookies or WHATEVER, ask people to share!